 So, can mozzarella cheese be frozen?
 Yes, you can.
 But we only recommend doing so if you want to use the mozzarella in recipes that’ll melt the cheese.
 We’ll share our tried and trusted tips here for making your mozzarella cheese freezing experience quick and easy.

 Yes, you can freeze mozzarella cheese.
-However, freezing cheese of most kinds changes its texture to a state that doesn’t make it very pleasant for snacking on.
+However, freezing cheese changes its texture to a state that doesn’t make it very pleasant.
 Therefore, it’s best to freeze mozzarella cheese if you plan on using it in recipes where it’ll melt.

 Now, can you freeze fresh mozzarella?
 While you can technically freeze fresh mozzarella cheese, we don’t recommend it.
 That’s because fresh mozzarella has an extra high moisture content.

 The higher the moisture content of mozzarella, the more chance ice crystals have to form around the cheese.
 In fact, it’s the moisture content that changes the texture of mozzarella.

 There are two approaches two freezing mozzarella cheese, depending on the situation.
 Let’s look at both of them.

 If you encountered a killer sale on mozzarella cheese at your grocery store and are staring at the pile of packages on your kitchen counter wondering what to do now, you’re in luck—storing them is as easy as popping them in your freezer.

 You might be wondering—can you freeze shredded mozzarella cheese?
 How about sliced mozzarella cheese?

 Yes, you can freeze all of it, keeping the mozzarella in the package it came in as long as it’s airtight (not wrapped in plastic wrap).
 Just remember that if you purchase fresh, soft mozzarella cheese blocks, they won’t freeze well.
 So, plan on eating that mozzarella first and freezing the rest.